 Chinese Zodiac Sign Compatibility: Elements, Animals & Polarities

 It can be fun and very insightful to compare your compatibility using the different astrological systems.
 The Chinese Zodiac is divided into 12 animals and 5 elements (Western astrology only includes four elements).
-It’s exciting to test your compatibility with different systems because you can see the common themes in systems that have developed in separate areas of the world.
+It’s exciting to test your love life compatibility with different systems because you can see the common themes in systems that have developed in separate areas of the world.
 In many ways, it’s reassuring that there is something very affirming about astrology and that regardless of which one you use, it can be very helpful!

 There are actually quite a lot of layers of compatibility within the Chinese Zodiac system.
 The year you were born and the year your partner was born tells a lot about compatibility.
 Generally, someone born three years ahead or behind you is not compatible while those that are four years apart are considered to be compatible.
 To understand why this is the case, we can look at the cycles with Chinese Astrology.

 There are 12-year cycles of animals and there are five-year cycles of elements.
 Additionally, each year will alternate between Yin or Yang.

 Before you give up on trying to figure this out, you can start by looking to see which animal you are and which animals you get along with.

 - Rat: 1948, 1960, 1972, 1984, 1996, 2008, 2020

 - Ox: 1949, 1961, 1973, 1985, 1997, 2009, 2021